 Obtaining a Hazardous Materials Endorsement

-You must be 21 years of age to obtain a hazardous materials endorsement, and must also meet other qualification requirements including a Transportation Security Administration (TSA) background check.
+You must be 21 years of age to obtain a hazardous materials endorsement, and must also meet other qualification requirements including a threat assessment.

-- Complete a security threat assessment background check online.
+- Complete a threat assessment application online.
 You can also call 1-855-347-8371, Monday-Friday 8:00 a.m.-10:00 a.m.
 (EST).
-You’ll need to pay a fee of $86.50 upon completion.
-You can pay online or fingerprint sites accept money orders, company checks, certified/cashier’s checks, Visa, MasterCard, American Express and Discover.
+You will pay the $86.50 application fee at the enrollment center.
+Payment can be made by money order, company check, certified/cashier’s check, Visa, MasterCard, American Express, and Discover.
 Cash is not accepted, and no refunds will be given.
-If you hold a Transportation Worker Identification Credential (TWIC), you may be eligible for a reduced rate of $67.00.
+If you hold a Transportation Worker Identification Credential (TWIC), you may be eligible for a reduced rate of $41.

 - Your name must exactly match the name on your documents.
-If you’ve legally changed your name, you must provide a court-ordered name change document in addition to the other documentation required by the TSA.
+If you’ve legally changed your name, you must provide a court-ordered name change document in addition to the other documentation required.

-- Once the federal background check is complete, you can return to your local Driver Licensing location with proof of citizenship and other required documents to complete a knowledge exam for your endorsement.
+- Once the threat assessment is complete, you can return to your local Driver Licensing location with the required documents to complete a knowledge exam for your endorsement.

-If you’re applying for a renewal or transfer of a CDL with a hazardous materials endorsement, you’ll have to take the written test, complete the background check and fingerprinting process, and show proof of citizenship.
+If you’re applying for a renewal or transfer of a CDL with a hazardous materials endorsement, you’ll have to take the written test, complete the threat assessment process, and show proof of citizenship.

 Hazmat Disqualification Criteria

 Certain offenses can disqualify you from holding a hazardous materials endorsement, which means you may not qualify for a CDL or must surrender your current CDL to a Driver Licensing location immediately.
-See disqualifying offenses from TSA.
+See disqualifying offenses.